 For food: Nuremberg bratwurst, Schäufele or a simple Franconian tavern dish.
 With “3 im Weggla” you get three small Nuremberg grilled sausages in a roll with mustard.
 Day 1 is for arriving, not ticking boxes.

-This is the main day for beer cellars and landscape.
-Depending on weather and mobility, there are two clean versions.
+This is the main day for beer cellars, landscape or a major seasonal event.
+Depending on weather, mobility and time of year, there are three clean versions.

 What is realistic on Day 2